 Organic Matter (O.M.)

-Increasing organic matter levels will help with the soils texture, structure, drainage, aeration, water holding capacity and dramatically improve soil biology.
+Increasing organic matter levels will help with the soils texture, structure, drainage, aeration, water holding capacity and availability, nutrient availability, root development and dramatically improve soil biology.
 Working soil wet destroys organic matter.
-Organic matter (humus) holds three times more nutrients than clay.
+Organic matter (humus) holds three times more nutrients than clay and up to 5 times as much water.

 Phosphorus is most important in the storage and transfer of energy in the plant.
-It is essential in every metabolic process, protein synthesis, and nitrogen fixation.
+It is essential in every metabolic process, protein synthesis, sugar development and legume nitrogen fixation.
 It is crucial for root development.
 Optimum phosphorus levels are needed for rapid seedling growth, winter hardiness, disease resistance, efficient water use, early maturity, and maximum yield.
 Phosphorus needs to be placed where it will be used, as it is less mobile in the soil than any other nutrient.
+Legumes can move phosphorus to deeper areas of the soil, where it will become available for other crops after the legume roots decay.

 Phosphorus becomes immobilized at low pH by large concentrations of aluminum, zinc and iron, and at high pH by too much calcium.